LouiseChisholm/llc/pages/about.md

 ### Career Pathways

 * [PRISM Network](https://www.pris-managers.ac.uk/) "Professional Research Investment and Strategy Managers (PRISMS) can navigate and utilise the various cultures to build communities within the research ecosystems they manage and lead in tandem with their academic counterparts.
 They can add significant value to research and training investments, expanding them, and identifying and delivering new opportunities for researchers and institutions."
-* [Center for Scientific Collaboration and Community Engagement](https://www.cscce.org/) (CSCCE) is a research and training center to support and study the emerging field of scientific community engagement.
-Scientific community engagement, also known as community management, refers to the human infrastructure that is necessary to support healthy and productive STEM communities.
-The purpose of community engagement is to connect and empower members to work together towards a common goal.
+* [Center for Scientific Collaboration and Community Engagement](https://www.cscce.org/) (CSCCE) is a research and training center to support and study the emerging field of scientific community engagement, also known as community management.
+It refers to the human infrastructure that is necessary to support healthy and productive STEM communities.
+The purpose is to connect and empower members to work together towards a common goal.

 ### Digial Reserch Community Engagement
 * Turing Way